SmartBear-DevRel/explore-cli/README.md

 **Options:**
   > -ec, --explore-cookie <explore-cookie> (REQUIRED)  A valid and active SwaggerHub Explore session cookie
+  > -fp, --file-path <file-path>                       The path to the directory used for exporting data.
+It can be either relative or absolute
+  > -en, --export-name <export-name>                   The name of the exported file
+  > -n, --names <names>                                A comma-separated list of space names to export
   > -v, --verbose                                      Include verbose output during processing
   > -?, -h, --help                                     Show help and usage information